 In addition to formal committee meetings and public meetings, the River to Sea TPO facilitates workshops and presentations throughout the planning area to help inform the public about significant activities.
 Comment forms, organizational literature and other information are typically provided so that participants can provide information and input during the event or as a follow-up.
 TPO staff present at various events to promote the organization.
-Some presentations have included the Minority Institute of Higher Learning (MIHE) Annual Forum, League of Women Voters, American Society of Highway Engineers (ASHE), Volusia County Association for Responsible Development (VCARD), Flagler Forum, etc.
+Some presentations have included the Minority Institute of Higher Learning (MIHE) Annual Forum, League of Women Voters, and email contact list contains contact information for committee members, press, local government officials, city/county staff and citizens who have expressed an interest in being kept informed of TPO activities. -Event information is posted on the TPO's website and Facebook page.
+Workshops and presentations occur in various geographic locations depending on the activity, target group, project or invitation.

+American Society of Highway Engineers (ASHE), Volusia County Association for Responsible Development (VCARD), Flagler Forum, etc.